 Many ice cream shops exist that offer paletas that are one-hundred percent kosher.

 A common misconception is that having to follow kosher requirements limits what people can eat; this couldn’t be farther from the truth.
-Without even touching on the countless cuisine options available, there are so many frozen treat options made with kosher dairy and kosher guidelines.
+Without even touching on the countless cuisine options available, there are so many dessert options made with kosher dairy and kosher guidelines.
 Truthfully, when digging in you won’t even be able to tell there is a difference!
 If you haven’t already, I invite you to seek out a paleta place near you.
 Once you’ve experienced this amazing treat, you’ll wonder why it took you this long to discover it.
 (I know I did!)

 Let us know what paleta flavors are your favorite, and what you’d recommend!